Black Friday Sale! | 35% off + FREE Pillows on select mattresses

 How can a mattress protector be waterproof and breathable at the same time?
 It all depends on the materials used.
 To achieve both, most waterproof mattress protectors combine a soft and stretchy fabric with a membrane, backing, or "poly-barrier" that locks out liquid.

+Many waterproof mattress protectors use cotton, polyester, polyethylene, or a blend for the fabric component.
 A mattress protector's waterproof membrane typically uses PVC or TPU.
 This thin layer coats the back of the fabric, keeping liquid out.
 In general, TPU is stronger, softer, lighter, and better for the environment than PVC.

 2) Stays Quiet and Maintains the Mattress Feel